espocrm/documentation/administration/troubleshooting-new.md

     'port' => '',
     'charset' => 'utf8mb4',
     'dbname' => 'espocrm',
-    'user' => 'root',
+    'user' => 'espocrm',
     'password' => '123GhjOe33h'
 ],
 ```
 2. If the params are correct, then check whether the mysql service runs.
-You can do it by:
+You can do it:
-* Opening via database manager as phpMyAdmin etc.
+* By any database manager like phpMyAdmin etc.
-* Run this command in the terminal `service mysql status`.
+* By terminal using this command `service mysql status`.

 After fix, you should press F5 to reload a web page.